Boiyee/Git_mastery/README.md

 # Boiyee says Hi

-# Sometimes you just have to observe
+# Sometimes you just have to observe;
-# Sometimes eat
+# Sometimes eat;
-# Sometimes silent
+# Sometimes silent;
-# Sometimes return feelings at the same velocity it came
+# Sometimes return feelings at the same velocity it came.